grupogita/ONOSP4-tutorial/Exercise 2.0/readme.md

 # Programming of a Switch with built-in ARP Responder

-In this exercise, you will program a switch capable to responde to ARP requests by itself.
+In this exercise, you will program a switch capable to respond to ARP requests by itself.
 This exercise is similar to the exercise 2 based on the docker infrastructure.
 A main difference of this exercise is that you will have to implement an ONOS application which will discover the MAC addresses and will populate the switch table containing the mapping between MAC and IP addresses.

 ## Previous configuration of ONOS

 In order to implement the topology for this exercise, some previous steps will have to be done in the ONOS environment.
 We will use the Command Line Interface (CLI) to apply these changes.

 * Access the ONOS CLI.
-Remember that the default password is rocks
+Remember that the default password is rocks.

 `ssh -o "UserKnownHostsFile=/dev/null" -o "StrictHostKeyChecking=no" -o "HostKeyAlgorithms=+ssh-rsa" -o LogLevel=ERROR -p 8101 onos@localhost`

 * Check the installed applications: